-- System safety program plans incorporate FRA requirements and are implemented upon FRA approval.
-FRA's SSP requirements would be determined in FRA's new System Safety Regulation (49 C.F.R.
-Part 270). - Rail systems must comply with FRA requirements for tracks, equipment, railroad operating rules and practices, passenger safety, emergency response, and passenger equipment safety standards found in 49 C.F.R.
-Parts 200-299. - The HSR Urban Design Guidelines (Authority 2011c) require implementing the principles of crime prevention through environmental design.
-The contractor would consider four basic principles of crime prevention through environmental design during station design and site planning: territoriality (design physical elements that express ownership of the station or site); natural surveillance (arrange physical features to maximize visibility); improved sightlines (provide clear views of surrounding areas); and access control (provide physical guidance for people coming and going from a space).
-The HSR design includes emergency access to the rail right-of-way and elevated HSR structure design includes emergency egress points. - Implement fire/life safety and security programs that promote fire and life safety and security in system design, construction, and implementation.
-The fire and life safety program would be coordinated with local emergency response organizations to provide them with an understanding of the rail system, facilities, and operations, and to obtain their input for modifications to emergency response operations and facilities, such as evacuation routes.
-The Authority would establish fire/life safety and security committees throughout the Project Section. - Implement system security plans that address design features intended to maintain security at the stations within the track right-of-way, at stations, and onboard trains.
-A dedicated police force would ensure that the security needs of the HSR system are met. - The design standards and guidelines require emergency walkways on both sides of the tracks for both elevated and at-grade sections and the provision of appropriate space as defined by fire and safety codes along at-grade sections of the alignment to allow for emergency response access. - Implement standard operating procedures and emergency operating procedures, such as the FRA-mandated Roadway Worker Protection Program to address the day-to-day operation and emergency situations that would maintain the safety of employees, passengers, and the public.
+- Implement fire/life safety and security programs that promote fire and life safety and security in system design, construction, and implementation.
+The fire and life safety program is coordinated with local emergency response organizations to provide them with an understanding of the rail system, facilities, and operations, and to obtain their input for modifications to emergency response operations and facilities, such as evacuation routes.
+The Authority would establish fire/life safety and security committees throughout the HSR section. - Implement system security plans that address design features intended to maintain security at the stations within the track right-of-way, at stations, and onboard trains.
+A dedicated police force would ensure that the security needs of the HSR system are met. - The design standards and guidelines require emergency walkways on both sides of the tracks for both elevated and at grade sections and the provision of appropriate space as defined by fire and safety codes along at-grade sections of the alignment to allow for emergency response access. - Implement standard operating procedures and emergency operating procedures, such as the FRA-mandated Roadway Worker Protection Program to address the day-to-day operation and emergency situations that would maintain the safety of employees, passengers, and the public.